ProtonMail/WebClients/README.md

 ```

 ### Generate HTML file
-The HTML file from the `CHANGELOG.md` file is automatically generated when running `start` or `dist`.
+The HTML file from the `CHANGELOG.md` file is automatically generated when running `start -- --debug` or `dist`.
 It takes the markdown file and generates the HTML file at `${build}/assets/changelog.tpl.html` which will be dynamically fetched when the modal opens.

 ## Commit naming conventions